 Risk management is a longtime investment and a real asset to your planning process.
 It can help you assess, identify, control, and manage threats to your project before they even happen.

-For risk management analysis and execution, we need to have certain parameters in place that can help us foresee damage and thus, keep store of extra resources.
+For risk management analysis and execution, we need to have certain parameters in place that can help us foresee damage and thus, keep a store of extra resources.
 Here’s what you can do to keep that in check:

 - Use Gantt charts to map out your projects and keep tabs on project dependencies.